jrheard/blog/_drafts/watercolorbot.md

 # Dip the brush in the palette's top-most color.
 get_color(0)

-# Move to our circle's starting point, "face" directly "south",
+# Move the brush to the mid-right side of the page, "face" directly
-# and lower the brush so that it touches the paper.
+# "south", and lower the brush so that it touches the paper.
 move_to(100, 0)
 point_in_direction(-90)
 brush_down()